febo/myra/README.md

 java -cp myra-<version>.jar <main class> -f <arff training file>
 ```

-where `<version>` is MYRA version number (e.g., `4.0`), `<main class>` is the main class name of the algorithm and `<aff training file>` is the path to the ARFF file to be used as training data.
+where `<version>` is MYRA version number (e.g., `4.5`), `<main class>` is the main class name of the algorithm and `<aff training file>` is the path to the ARFF file to be used as training data.
 The minimum requirement to run an algorihtm is a training file.
 If no training file is specified, a list of options is printed:

 ```
-[febo@uok myra]$ java -cp myra-4.0.jar myra.rule.pittsburgh.cAntMinerPB
+[febo@uok myra]$ java -cp myra-4.5.jar myra.classification.rule.impl.cAntMinerPB

 Usage: cAntMinerPB -f <arff_training_file> [-t <arff_test_file>] [options]